ElliottheCat/CS131_Brewin/README.md

 This code was primarily written by [Carey Nachenberg](http://careynachenberg.weebly.com/) with support from his TAs.

+As a studend in CS 131, I've implemented the interpreter files in this repository.

 ## Interpreter Implementation:

 The implementation of the interpreter is over the provided baseclass.
-I will develop this incrementally over different projects.
-For now the interpreter does:
+I developed this incrementally over different projects.

-- parse the program using provided parser